8 Creative Ways To Use Turmeric In Your Diet

 This is a delicious spin on a Bulletproof style coffee that includes turmeric and healthy fats for an anti-inflammatory effect.
 While you may be thinking turmeric in your coffee sounds a little funny, I get consistent feedback about how delicious this one is.

-With the Keto Brain, this is a great source of ketones to assist getting into ketosis and providing a smooth energy boost.
+With the Keto Brain, this is a great source of ketones to assist in getting into ketosis and providing a smooth energy boost.
 Try it as a breakfast replacement or on mornings when you are fasting to keep your brain humming along for hours.
 This is a very simple way to use turmeric and you really don’t notice any change in the flavor of the coffee!

 Click on the recipe link here: Turmeric Fat Burning Coffee Recipe